utah-cs4470-sp23/class/spec.md

 For tuples, each expression can have its own type, but for array constructors, each expression must have the same type.
-Array constructors always produce rank-1 arrays, but of course they may be nested to produce arrays of arrays.

-Note that both empty arrays and empty tuples are valid.
-An empty array constructor is treated as creating an array of ints.
-So, for example, `let x = []` creates a rank-1 array of integers that contains zero elements.
+Array constructors always produce rank-1 arrays; there's no way to directly construct a higher-rank array.
+However, an empty array constructor, `[]`, is invalid; we recommend making it invalid in type checking.

 Parentheses can be used to override precedence: